-The real perk of this pillow for side sleepers is the fact that each pillow ships with an additional half-pound of filling that you can add to the pillow for extra loft.
-Side sleepers will especially appreciate this feature since sleeping on your side can create the need for higher support between your shoulder and neck.
-The stretchy inner cover of the Coop pillow allows the pillow to be squished, scrunched, and molded into the position that is just right for you.
-The outer cover is made from bamboo-derived rayon for a soft touch and cooling feel.
+The real perk of this pillow for side sleepers is it ships with an additional half-pound of filling that you can add to the pillow for extra loft.
+Side sleepers will especially appreciate this feature, since sleeping on your side can create the need for support between your shoulder and neck.
+The stretchy liner makes it easy to squish, scrunch, and mold the pillow into the position that's just right for you.
+What's more, the breathable outer cover is made from bamboo-derived viscose rayon for a soft touch and cooling feel.

 It’s hard to beat the assurances that come with this adjustable pillow for side sleepers.
 In addition to customizing the fill, the company offers a 100-night sleep trial in case you don't love it right away.
 It's also machine washable for years of sweet dreams.